-Although permanent teeth are designed to last throughout life, they could be extracted due to a number of reasons.
+Although permanent teeth are expected to last throughout life, they could be extracted due to a number of reasons.

-Extracting a tooth is usually the last resort, especially if the tooth cannot be saved or the patient cannot afford other procedures to save the tooth.
-After a tooth has been extracted, a hole is left behind which is the space that housed the missing tooth in the jaw bone.
+Extracting a tooth is usually the last resort, especially if the tooth cannot be saved.
+After a tooth has been extracted, a hole is left behind- the space that housed the missing tooth in the jaw bone.

-The time it takes for a hole to fill up completely after a tooth extraction depends on if the extraction was difficult, the size of the tooth, and also the type of extraction.
-After a tooth extraction, the area is supposed to look a certain way.
-This signifies that the healing is going well and the hole filling up is also part of the healing process.
+The time it takes for a hole to fill up completely after a tooth extraction depends on if the extraction was difficult, the size of the tooth, and the type of extraction.

-• If the tooth was fractured during the extraction procedure and one or more roots were left in the socket, the hole will also take a longer time to close.
-The retained roots can also become a focus of infection.
+If the tooth was fractured during the extraction procedure and one or more roots were left in the socket, the hole will also take a longer time to close.

 Tips To Speed Up Healing Time

 These tips are also called tooth extraction aftercare instructions.

 - Eat meals with lots of fruits and vegetables.